Can you really buy a cheap used car for just $2,000 or $3,000 in cash? Team Clark’s Joel Larsgaard says the answer is clear.

 The annual Consumer Reports auto reliability survey is the most extensive survey of automotive reliability and one that Clark Howard himself relies on.
 The publication does a great job parsing the new models every year when they come out.

 But here’s the value in that for a used car buyer: The magazine also offers detailed reliability ratings going back several years on almost every possible make and model.
 These ratings are compiled from reports about 17 common trouble spots in more than a million cars on the road.

 Talk about a great vantage point on long-term reliability!

 We saved the best for last.
-This is probably the most important rule of them all!
+This is probably the most important rule of them all.

 One of the key things to know about buying a cheap used car is that you buy ‘as is.’
-Never rely on any representations that the salesperson makes about the car, be it a commissioned employee at a dealership or an independent seller in your neighborhood.
+Never rely on any representations that the salesperson makes about the car, be it a commissioned employee at a dealership or an independent seller.